segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

   - **Databricks Workspace Resource Group**: The resource group that hosts your Azure Databricks instance.
 This is visible in Azure on the overview page for your Databricks instance.
   - **Region**: The location of the Azure Storage account you set up in [Step 1 - Create an ALDS-enabled storage account](#step-1---create-an-alds-enabled-storage-account).
   - **Service Principal Client ID**: The Client ID of the Service Principal that you set up in [Step 5 - Set up a Service Principal](#step-5---set-up-a-service-principal).
-  - **Service Principal Client Secret**: The Client ID of the Service Principal that you set up in [Step 5 - Set up a Service Principal](#step-5---set-up-a-service-principal).
+  - **Service Principal Client Secret**: The Secret for the Service Principal that you set up in [Step 5 - Set up a Service Principal](#step-5---set-up-a-service-principal).

 ### (Optional) Set up your Azure Data Lake using Terraform

-Instead of manually configuring your Data Lake, you can create it using the script in the [`terraform-azure-data-lake`](https://github.com/segmentio/terraform-azure-data-lakes) GitHub repository.
+Instead of manually configuring your Data Lake, you can create it using the script in the [`terraform-azure-data-lake`](https://github.com/segmentio/terraform-azure-data-lakes){:target="_blank”} GitHub repository.

 > note " "
 > This script requires Terraform versions 0.12+.